 We currently have about 60 golfing ladies with a regular competition field of about 50 players a week.

-We believe our course in one of the most beautiful in the Mid North Coast of NSW.
-Our full membership fees are very competitive at $595 per year.
+We believe our course is one of the most beautiful in the Mid North Coast of NSW.
+Our full membership fees are very reasonable.
 Please make inquiries at Reception if there are any special deals going at the time of joining.

 Competition days are:

 - Wednesday: Ladies Day.
 Social Play after the Ladies hit off in the morning.

 - Tuesday: Is a mixed day and ladies can play at any time during the day.

 - Thursday: is a mixed day and ladies can play at any time during the day.

 - Saturday: Ladies have a small time frame allocated to them on Saturday morning, however they can also play at any time during the day.
 Please check times at the Pro Shop.